The Ultimate Guide for Managing Church Volunteers

 5. TAKE YOUR VOLUNTEERS OUT TO LUNCH

 Buying people lunch means spending time and money on them.
-This could be a monthly, quarterly, or randomly scheduled time to thank your volunteers.
-However, you decide to do it, use lunchtime to celebrate the work they’ve done and to show them your appreciation.
+This could be a monthly, quarterly, or randomly scheduled time to thank your church volunteers.
+However you decide to do it, use lunchtime to celebrate the work they’ve done and to show them your appreciation.
 Let them choose where to eat for bonus points.
-(Note: This may also require bonus bucks.)

 6. TELL THEM WHY THEIR ROLE IS VALUABLE